kushberrycream/wilsons_express_v1/README.md

 This is a multiple page website, each page will display the main navigation bar with links to pages such as the quote page.
 Some of the links on the main navigation take you away from my site for things such as Tracking a parcel or rescheduling a delivery.
 I did not need to build custom versions of these as APC overnight provide us with this functionality.
 The homepage displays a large CTA pointing users to use the quote form.
 If the user chooses to use the form they are taken to the quotes page with all the quote information.
 On the Quotes page two links are available one to obtain the quote and the other to proceed with the quote and enter delivery/collection information.
 The Enter details button only works if the form has been filled in and a quote has been obtained, if any fields are changed then the enter details button is disabled.
 I have two forms, one if for requesting a credit account, once completed this will add an entry into the create account section on the admin dashboard, once reviewed a member of the salesteam will be in contact to arrange the account.
 The Second form is a standard contact form for which sends an email to a member of staff, this can be used for general parcel enquires or site recommendations and even possible bugs.
 A FAQ's page is supplied to give users more information.
-Employees are able to update this from the main site by either going to the FAQs page and editing existing FAQs or thye can go to the add FAQ page and enter a new qauestion and answer.
+Employees are able to update this from the main site by either going to the FAQs page and editing existing FAQs or they can go to the add FAQ page and enter a new qauestion and answer.
 The bookings bag gives the user a clear overview of all the bookings they have made, it also give the ability to delete bookings as they may not be needed no more.
 From the bag the user can proceed to the checkout page where a Billing form is provided and another breakdown of the bookings.
 Once the Checkout is completed the user is presented with a confirmation of purchase.
 A basic profile page is provided so users can keep on record any billing information or they can even view previous bookings.
+All Auth has been implemented to help with Authentification as this gives me all the functionality I need i just had to change the styling

 ### Skeleton

 ### Surface
-The Homepage / Landing Page displays a full page background with the quote form with a white background and a small introduction, When a user navigates through the page a white container sits on top allowing on most screen for the APC overnight logo to be visible.
-Giving the main content a white background helps to keep the contents clear and legable to the end user.
-The font used is Montserrat as I think it is very clean, minimal and practical.
-All the forms and buttons all follow the same styling and keeping in with all the companies colors.
-The store follows the same design as the rest of the site but displays a list of products in a gallery style layout.
+The Homepage / Landing Page displays a full page background with a quote form.
+A Navbar is visible at the top throughout the site giving users access to almost anywhere from anywhere in the site.
+The rest of the site is a white container giving the site a clean and ledgable design and keeps it easy to read.
+Multiple forms are available to users, all with a uniform style and again helping keep the site clean and ledgable.
+I have used the font Montserrat as i believe it looks very modern and fits nicely with my website.
+Not many Images are needed for the site as the majority of it is forms for users to fill in.

 <p align="right">
   <a href="#contents">Back to Contents :arrow_heading_up:</a>